lsst-dm/dmtn-111/index.rst

 SQLite Registries are used at the Summit on the Camera Diagnostic Cluster and potentially the AuxTel OODS if one is provided at the Summit.
 Registry implementations in SQLite are appropriate only when there are a limited number of well-known readers and writers that can be trusted with full database access.
-Because SQLite locking works on the entire database, large-scale queries need to be avoided, meaning that only `butler.get()` calls and PipelineTasks with fully-specified DataIDs should be used.
+Because SQLite locking works on the entire database, large-scale queries need to be avoided, meaning that only `butler.get()` calls and PipelineTasks with fully-specified DataIds should be used.

 Oracle
 ------